brightmart/text_classification/README.md

 the second memory network we implemented is recurrent entity network: tracking state of the world. it has blocks of key-value pairs as memory, run in parallel, which achieve new state of art. it can be used for modelling question answering with contexts(or history). for example, you can let the model to read some sentences(as context), and ask a question(as query), then ask the model to predict an answer; if you feed story same as query, then it can do classification task.

-if you need some sample data and word embedding pertrained on word2vec, you can find it in closed issues, such as:<a href="https://github.com/brightmart/text_classification/issues/3">issue 3</a>
+if you need some sample data and word embedding pertrained on word2vec, you can find it in closed issues, such as:<a href="https://github.com/brightmart/text_classification/issues/3">issue 3</a>.

+you can also find some sample data at folder "data". it contains two files:'sample_single_label.txt', contains 50k data with single label; 'sample_multiple_label.txt', contains 20k data with multiple labels. input and label of is separate by "   __label__".

 if you want to know more detail about dataset of text classification or task these models can be used, one of choose is below: https://biendata.com/competition/zhihu/